Search is on for missing child in Wisconsin

-CHIPPEWA FALLS, Wis. — Police in Chippewa Falls, Wisconsin are asking for help locating a 10-year-old girl who is reported missing after failing to return home Sunday night.
+CHIPPEWA FALLS, Wis. — In a press conference Monday afternoon, the Chippewa Falls Police Chief confirmed that the body of 10-year-old Iliana "Lily" Peters, reported missing Sunday night, has been recovered and that investigators believe she is the victim of homicide.

-Authorities say the father of 10-year-old Iliana Peters called 911 around 9 p.m.
+Authorities said early Monday that the child's father called 911 around 9 p.m.
 Sunday after she did not return from a visit to her aunt's home on the 400 block of North Grove Street.

 Squads responded to the area and learned that someone had located Lily's bike a short distance from her aunt's home, near a walking trail not far from the Leinenkugel's Brewery Parking lot.